 - (d) Approval criteria.
-An application for a tree conservation plan shall be granted if the following criteria are met: - (1) No heritage trees are designated for removal;
+An application for a tree conservation plan shall be granted if the following criteria are met: - (1) No heritage trees are designated for removal; - (2) No significant trees are designated for removal, unless there no reasonable design alternatives that would enable preservation of such trees; - (3) No trees or native vegetation in a riparian corridor are designated for removal, unless there are no reasonable design alternatives that would enable preservation of such trees or native vegetation; - (4) Not less than 25 percent of all trees located on the property are designated for preservation; provided, however, if less than 25 percent of all trees located on the property are designated for preservation, only those trees reasonably necessary to accommodate the proposed development shall be designated for removal. - (e) Conditions of approval. - (1) Conditions may be imposed on the approval of a tree conservation plan to ensure compliance with the approval criteria.

-- (2) No significant trees are designated for removal, unless there no reasonable design alternatives that would enable preservation of such trees; - (3) No trees or native vegetation in a riparian corridor are designated for removal, unless there are no reasonable design alternatives that would enable preservation of such trees or native vegetation; - (4) Not less than 25 percent of all trees located on the property are designated for preservation; provided, however, if less than 25 percent of all trees located on the property are designated for preservation, only those trees reasonably necessary to accommodate the proposed development shall be designated for removal. - (e) Conditions of approval. - (1) Conditions may be imposed on the approval of a tree conservation plan to ensure compliance with the approval criteria. - (2) In addition to any conditions imposed under subsection (e)(1) of this section, every tree conservation plan shall include the following conditions: - (A) All trees and native vegetation designated for preservation under the tree conservation plan shall be marked and protected during construction.
+- (2) In addition to any conditions imposed under subsection (e)(1) of this section, every tree conservation plan shall include the following conditions: - (A) All trees and native vegetation designated for preservation under the tree conservation plan shall be marked and protected during construction.
 Any heritage tree or significant tree shall require that at least 70 percent of a circular area beneath the tree measuring one foot in radius for every one inch of dbh be protected by an above ground silt fence, or its equivalent.
 Protection measures shall continue until the issuance of a notice of final completion for the single family dwelling or two family dwelling. - (B) Each lot or parcel within the development proposal shall comply with the tree planting requirements set forth in SRC 808.050. - (f) Expiration.
 A tree conservation plan shall remain valid as long as the development proposal the tree conservation plan is issued in connection with remains valid.

 Applicant Response: The subject property does not contain any identified heritage trees.
 All trees proposed to be removed are due to the health of the tree or because no reasonable alternative exists.
 No trees within the riparian corridor are proposed to be removed.
-The submitted tree protection and removal overview indicates the preservation of more than 25% of the existing trees.
+The submitted tree protection and removal overview indicates the preservation of 43.94% of the existing trees.
+All significant trees proposed to be removed are included in the arborist report memorandum, the tree conservation plan permit, and or the street tree permit application for city tree removal.
 The applicant understands the conditions that could be imposed on this application and the expiration requirements.
 The criteria are met.